AU-AIST-2110-Instructors/Project04-Template/README.md

 - **A new mechanic:** Introduce new gameplay elements such as puzzles, interactive objects, or other features that enhance the player's experience.

-- **A narrative (a background story):** Develop a storyline or background for the game that provides context and motivation for the player's actions, enriching the overall game atmosphere.
+- **A narrative (a background story):** Develop a storyline or background for the game that provides context and/or motivation for the player's actions.

 That is the minimum, you can implement as much features as you want.